mig0s/ServiceAppointment/README.md

 > Also, the website application should have a database to store and access data.
 The database could be a
 > Microsoft Access database or any database of your choice.
 > As a web developer, you are required to accomplish these tasks for Singa Aircon Limited.

+### Member’s Login Registration
+(copyright TMC Academy – School of IT, Digital Media & Mass Comm, May 2015):

+The public user must register a login account as a member before they can do the appointment booking to service their appliance or view other related appliance information.
+Once they have logged in as a member, they can have the choice to change their login password.

+### Login Authentication
+(copyright TMC Academy – School of IT, Digital Media & Mass Comm, May 2015):

+Different types of user can be assigned to the relevant web pages.
+For example, a login member would be able to perform online booking appointment.
+You are expected to use login controls with proper configuration in terms of security permission for users (role-based authentication) for the development of this task.

+### Booking appointment
+(copyright TMC Academy – School of IT, Digital Media & Mass Comm, May 2015):

+Customers who are members can book appointments to service their appliances with specific technicians at least three days in advance.
+The members can select the appropriate time and date.
+Once the booking is done, the status of the appointment will be pending for confirmation from the system.
+The members will be advised to check on the next day for confirmation.
+This information will be displayed as per the booking.
+If a member needs to change the appointment after the confirmation, they need to cancel the booked appointment.

+### Confirm appointments
+(copyright TMC Academy – School of IT, Digital Media & Mass Comm, May 2015):

+A notification will be sent by the system to confirm by the technician when there is an appointment made by a customer.
+Once the front-office staff assigns the appointment to the technician, the system will then update the status of appointment and indicate the date, time and venue.
+Otherwise, Singa Aircon Limited, would contact the customer personally to reschedule the appointment and update the system accordingly.
+The technician can also view all their booked appointments.

+### Report Generation
+(copyright TMC Academy – School of IT, Digital Media & Mass Comm, May 2015):

+The front office staff can generate a list of daily booked appointments for each month.